 - Submit an Exam Request for each exam or quiz through your AIM portal.
 (See the Instruction Manual for Students for Alternative Testing.)

-- Approved for reader/scribe/Kurzweil for tests?
+- Approved for reader/scribe/use of text-to-speech software program or audio files for tests?
 Complete a request for each exam or quiz through your AIM portal under Alternative Format.
 Make your request at least seven (7) days before your scheduled test/quiz/exam.
-(Instructions for requesting Alternative Testing Exam with Kurzweil) (Instructions for requesting Alternative Testing Exam with Reader and/or Scribe
+(Instructions for requesting Alternative Testing Exam with use of a text-to-speech software program or audio files) (Instructions for requesting Alternative Testing Exam with Reader and/or Scribe)

 - Testing in the Assessment and Testing Center, Room A148?
 You must show your Harper ID.